Manage Workspaces and Deployments on Astro Private Cloud

 Service accounts

 Use the Service Accounts tab of the Workspace Settings to create a Workspace-level service account.
-Service accounts generate a permanent API key that you can use automate any action at the Workspace level, such as deploying to your Workspace’s Airflow Deployments via a CI/CD tool of your choice.
+Service accounts generate a permanent API key that you can use to automate any action at the Workspace level, such as deploying to your Workspace’s Airflow Deployments using a CI/CD tool of your choice.

 To automate actions at the Deployment level, create a Deployment service account.
 For more information on this feature, read Deploy via CI/CD.